 Solar Wind seeks a long-term, steady and predictable return on the invested capital.
 The fund invests in projects under construction and in plants already in production, primarily those producing solar energy and wind power.
-The investment objects of Solar Fund may be located in the EU, the OECD, Eastern Europe, India, Sub-Saharan Africa, Middle East or Turkey.
+The investment objects of Solar Wind Fund may be located in the EU, the OECD, Eastern Europe, India, Sub-Saharan Africa, the Middle East or Turkey.

 The minimum investment in Solar Wind is EUR 25,000.

 The Paris Climate Change Conference held in November–December 2015 will most probably be remembered as a key event in slowing down climate change.
 An agreement was concluded in Paris on curbing carbon dioxide emissions so that global warming would be limited to 1.5 degrees compared to the pre-industrial era.
 This can be considered the strongest possible international expression of will to limit carbon dioxide emissions.

 In parallel with reaching the political consensus, the technology for producing emission-free energy has been advancing in quantum leaps.
 The fact that renewable energy has become competitive when compared with conventional forms of energy production will for its part allow adherence to the commitments of the Paris agreement.
 That is why the production capacity of both solar and wind power is expected to grow phenomenally by the end of 2020.
 India, for example, has set a target to build 100 GW of new solar energy production capacity by the end of 2022.